 You’ve been successfully breastfeeding for months – but now you have to return to work and need to bottle feed some of the time.
 Or maybe you simply want a night out with your partner eventually.
 Or perhaps you (or your baby) are sick and you need to substitute bottle feeding for breastfeeding.
 How hard could it be, right?

 You research bottles to find the best brand, flow rate, nipple shape and more.
 You think you’ve found the perfect product.
 You read as much as you can about the right formula, or you pump like crazy so that you have plenty of breastmilk set aside.
-You warm the milk, fill the bottle, settle in with baby … and he absolutely refuses to bottle feed.
-You try to cajole him into taking it, and he just isn’t having it.
+You warm the milk, fill the bottle, settle in with baby … and they absolutely refuses to bottle feed.
+You try to cajole them into taking it, and they just aren't having it.
 Now what?

 Try different shapes and flow rates: When you were shopping for bottle feeding paraphernalia, you were likely faced with an overwhelming number of choices.
 If you baby refuses one shape of nipple, see what you can find that’s different – shorter, longer, wider, narrower.
 Pay attention to the flow rate.
 Keep in mind ‘preemie’ bottle nipples are not necessarily slower than those marked ‘slow flow.’
 If your baby uses a pacifier, try to find a bottle nipple that is the same shape.

 Try something that reminds baby of mom: Sleep with a receiving blanket or leave your nightgown unwashed.
 Have your sitter or your partner hold it while bottle feeding.
 Your scent may convince baby to give the bottle a try.